 What's next?
 The application process

-Last, remember stress can actually be a good thing.
-It can help make sure you're motivated and that you actually put in the work to ace the MCAT.
-For more, check out what you can do to use exam stress to actually improve performance.
+Lastly, remember that MCAT fear or stress can actually be a good thing.
+It can help to motivate you to actually put in the work to ace the MCAT.
+For more advice on this, check out what you can do to use exam stress to actually improve performance.
 Also, check out the following essential MCAT guides and use Brainscape’s certified MCAT flashcards to rise to your challenge!